sdesojo/sdesojo0/content/_index.md

 Originally from Barcelona and currently living in Copenhaguen.
 <!-- <br /><br /> -->

-My PhD focuses on the **Gender Gap in Human Mobility** and my goal is to quantify the gender differences in travel behavior across countries, age-groups, and socio-economic groups world-wide using high-resolution data; and to identify the factors driving the observed differences.
+My PhD focuses on investigating ** The Gender Gap in Human Mobility** and my goal is to quantify the gender differences in travel behavior across countries, age-groups, and socio-economic groups world-wide using high-resolution data; and to identify the factors driving the observed differences.

 My PhD supervisors are [Laura Alessandretti](https://scholar.google.com/citations?user=2265XuYAAAAJ&hl=en) and [Sune Lehmann](https://scholar.google.com/citations?user=wvkUbiUAAAAJ&hl=en&oi=ao).